Sébastien Lecornu: Prime minister (2025-present)

-On 14 October, during his general policy statement amid internal conflicts with left-wing and right-wing politicians, he said he had "accepted the mission because France needs a budget, because there are emergency measures to be taken without delay," promised a "serious and reliable budget for France, useful and good for the French, within three months", and announced that he would propose "to Parliament this autumn that we suspend the 2023 pension reform until the presidential election" and that "no increase in the age will take place from now until January 2028".
+On 14 October, during his general policy statement amid internal conflicts with left-wing and right-wing politicians, he said he had "accepted the mission because France needs a budget, because there are emergency measures to be taken without delay", promised a "serious and reliable budget for France, useful and good for the French, within three months", and announced that he would propose "to Parliament this autumn that we suspend the 2023 pension reform until the presidential election" and that "no increase in the age will take place from now until January 2028".

 In an address before the National Assembly, Lecornu said he supported the suspension of pension reforms until after the 2027 presidential election, which led the Socialists to pledge its support for him against a no-confidence motion.
 This led to Lecornu surviving two successive no-confidence motions filed by La France Insoumise and the National Rally respectively on 16 October.

+His government narrowly passed a budget for social security for 2026 in a 247-234 vote in the National Assembly on 9 December.

+Lecornu announced in January 2026 that he would invoke Article 49.3 of the constitution to force through the remaining 2026 budget, despite refusing to do so earlier.
+He faced confidence votes from La France Insoumise and the National Rally, which were both unsuccessful with 269 and 142 votes in favour respectively, falling short of a majority.
+Lecornu secured the support of the Socialist Party after making concessions on more social housing and €1 lunches for university students.

 Political positions

-Lecornu described himself as "rather Gaullist, Séguinist, fundamentally right-wing", as well as "liberal and European", while Le Monde described him in 2022 as "not really liberal or all that souverainist", allowing himself to be "sucked in by the identity temptations of the right, while knowing how to make himself appreciated on his left flank."
+Lecornu described himself as "rather Gaullist, Séguinist, fundamentally right-wing", as well as "liberal and European", while Le Monde described him in 2022 as "not really liberal or all that souverainist", allowing himself to be "sucked in by the identity temptations of the right, while knowing how to make himself appreciated on his left flank".

-Against what he calls "l’excuse sociale" ("the social excuses"), he threatened in 2016 to not proceed with the increase to the Revenu de solidarité active (RSA) decided by Manuel Valls's team as part of the government's plan to combat poverty, and denounced a "clientelism that reeks of old-fashioned politics."
+Against what he calls l'excuse sociale ('the social excuses'), he threatened in 2016 to not proceed with the increase to the Revenu de solidarité active (RSA) decided by Manuel Valls's team as part of the government's plan to combat poverty, and denounced a "clientelism that reeks of old-fashioned politics".

 Sébastien Lecornu opposed same-sex marriage in 2012.
 Declaring that "gay communitarianism frustrates [him] as much as homophobia", he added that "marriage is the basis for building a family in our societies.
-And a family is built between a man and a woman."
+And a family is built between a man and a woman".
 In 2015, he spoke out against surrogacy and medically assisted procreation, before issuing an apparently contradictory opinion in 2019.

-Presented as the president's unofficial "Mr. Hunter" at the beginning of Emmanuel Macron's first term, he defended traditional hunting as Secretary of State to the Minister of the Ecological and Inclusive Transition, and lowered the price of the national hunting permit.
+Presented as the president's unofficial "Mr. Hunter" at the beginning of Emmanuel Macron's first term, he defended traditional hunting as secretary of state to the minister of the ecological and inclusive transition, and lowered the price of the national hunting permit.